 But first, let me begin by making a few qualifiers about investing books.

-First, don’t expect an investing book to change your work life or your investing life.
+For one, don’t expect an investing book to change your work life or your investing life.

 You got to be the investor you are through a lifetime of experience, and if one book can really change your fundamental approach, maybe you’re not ready for the character testing that the market administers.